Programming in Virtual Reality: An Interview with the Creator of RiftSketch

 I sought out the answer by trying to find a virtual programming interface.
-Does Sublime Text have a VR plugin?
+Does Sublime Text have a plugin to code in VR?
 Does the Oculus Store have any text editors?

-Unfortunately there weren’t any VR text editors, nor does Sublime Text have any VR packages.
+Unfortunately there weren’t any text editors to code in VR, nor does Sublime Text have any VR packages.
 What I did find was a few adventurous people building the future of programming.
 Enter Brian Peiris.

 In October of 2014, Brian released a video of RiftSketch: a programming interface for that uses the Three.js library to render real-time models in virtual reality.
 Not only can you fully code in VR, but you could simply look to your left and see 3d objects rendering live beside the text input window.
 I knew as soon as I saw the video that this was the future of productivity.
 While Brian’s year old demonstration on a developer version of the Oculus Rift just a proof of concept, it marked the beginning of all future development environments.

 I was lucky enough to be able to interview Brian this past week and get a sense of the current state of RiftSketch, and his thoughts on the future of virtual reality programming.
 Here is that interview.